icfnext/iron/README.md

 - Iron encourages you to write your components in small sets of independent functionality
 - All components just blueprinted common js modules
   - with a main.js, and a main.css files these small bits of code will help you stay orginized as your project grows.
-- Components are bundled via Browserify webpack or what ever else you fancy
+- Components should be bundled via Browserify webpack or what ever else you fancy
-- Bundles are formed in client libraries.
+- Bundles should then be formed in client libraries.
   - once the code is bundled it can be moved to a client library in AEM and then built via maven.

 ### To install Iron's Generator